Last modified: January 16, 2021

 A data structure organizes and stores data in a way that allows efficient access, modification, and processing.
 The choice of the appropriate data structure depends on the specific use case and can significantly impact the performance of an application.
 Here are some common data structures:

-6. A graph is like a network of cities connected by roads.
-Each city is a node, and each road is an edge connecting two nodes.
-Edges can be one-way (directed) or two-way (undirected).
-Graphs are used to model complex relationships and connections between elements, such as social networks, web pages (links), and routes between locations.
+6. Consider a graph like a network of cities connected by roads.
+Each city represents a node, and the roads connecting them are edges, which can either be one-way (directed) or two-way (undirected).
+Graphs effectively illustrate complex relationships and networks, such as social media connections, website link structures, or even mapping transportation routes.

 ds